11 Restaurant Safety Procedures and Rules to Follow

 Training staff on how to wipe down stations between tasks and use color-coded tools can significantly enhance food safety.

-You should also avoid contact with allergens when serving food to customers with allergies and dietary restrictions.
+You should also avoid close contact with allergens when serving food to customers with allergies and dietary restrictions.
 Make sure employees know how to handle food allergies through regular food safety education.

 5. Cook Food at Safe Temperatures

 Food should reach a safe internal temperature to kill harmful bacteria.
 Use thermometers to confirm proper cooking levels for meat, poultry, seafood, and leftovers.
-Keep a reference chart in the kitchen showing the required minimum safe temperatures.

 6. Handle and Maintain Equipment Safely

-Your kitchen runs on machines, such as fryers, slicers, mixers, and grills.
+Your kitchen runs on machines, such as fryers, fridges, slicers, mixers, and grills.
 If these unexpectedly break or are misused, your employees might get hurt.

 7. Require Protective Attire

-Require all staff members to wear non-slip shoes to protect themselves against spills and broken glass on the floor.
+Advise all staff members to wear non-slip shoes to protect themselves against spills and broken glass on the floor.

 Onboarding should cover what attire is required and when.
 Offering uniform stipends or replacements also helps ensure compliance with these restaurant safety procedures.